AwesomeAley/ObsidianNotes/Sentinel Threat Investigation Analyst.md

 steps of IR
-walk me through a specific security incident and how you handled it what technologies are you familiar with
+walk me through a specific security incident and how you handled it what technologies are you familiar with what tools do you use to stay up to date on security trends